Last Updated on

 - It takes courage to stand up for our convictions and to speak up instead of staying silent.
 Closing out a tab, shutting down your computers, and ignoring the harsh things on the internet is easy.
 Sometimes letting things go or blocking posters is the better way to go, but when the time’s right, try speaking up, especially if you have the energy and time.

-- If you see another Girl Scout volunteer online acting in a manner you don’t think is very Girl Scout-like, take a moment before calling them out publicly.
+- If you see another Girl Scout volunteer acting online in a manner you don’t think is very Girl Scout-like, take a moment before calling them out publicly.
 Try reaching out to them via direct message first, and give them the chance to rectify their mistake or clear up the miscommunication.
-If at all possible, arrange to speak with them in person or over the phone—it’s easy to misinterpret the writer’s tone and intentions in written communication, no matter how carefully crafted.
+If at all possible, arrange to speak with them in person or over the phone—it’s possible to misinterpret a writer’s tone and intentions in written communication, no matter how carefully crafted.

 Pro Tip: If your conversation escalates and doesn’t seem to have a resolution, or you encounter a situation you feel unequipped to handle, please pass on your concern to Member Services.
 Call our main line at 800-447-4475, or email us at firstname.lastname@example.org.
 (Just remember our member services team works regular business hours Mon – Fri, 9am – 5pm, so be aware that they cannot always respond immediately, especially if you reach out to over the weekend.)